mickboere/fanlang/README.md

 # FanLang

-A tool for creating fictional languages by reading input text and replacing its characters through a data set.
+Cyphering software for creating fictional languages; read input text and replace it using a configurable data set.

 [Quick video demonstration of everything below can be found here](https://www.youtube.com/watch?v=Vk4Ewopi_K4)